almostEric/Frequency-Domain-Manual/README.md

 - Right click to adjust Windowing Function and each inputs' Frame Size
 Smaller frame sizes handle transients (like drums and speech beter), but the pitch becomes less accurate
 Large frame sizes more accurately detect pitch, but can make some input sounds seem like they have reverb
+- Right click on grids to choose from default shapes or transform patterns
 - The Morph panel controls the how much each input contributes to each individual osccilator.
 - Voice Count specifies how many oscillators are used (1-36)
 - Waveform specifies what waveform the oscillators output